Testing iOS Apps

 Click the Add new device button within the App Center install portal.
 App Center will display a dialog asking to show you a configuration profile.

-Select the Allow button to view this profile.
+In the phone's Settings, select General, Profile & Device Management, then Install profile, and enable Allow.
 This profile is a necessary part of adding your device.

 Click the install button in the upper-right corner of this screen to install this profile.